Perez Art Museum Miami at night

 Wolfsonian Museum

-DESCRIPTION: Contains 70,000 objects from North America and Europe from latter 19th century to mid-20th century; it presents the cultural, political and technological changes that swept the world during that time; ADA compliant
+DESCRIPTION: The venue contains 70,000 objects from North America and Europe from the latter 19th century to the mid-20th century.
+It presents the cultural, political, and technological changes that swept the world during that time.
+It isADA-compliant.

 DAYS & HOURS: Thu-Fri Noon-9p, Sat-Sun Noon-6p